anton-novikau/boringYURI/dagger/README.md

 }
 ```

-**IMPORTANT:** `dagger` component that includes a generated `BoringYuriModule` **can not** be
-a Kotlin interface because kapt generates Java stubs for `dagger` annotation processor and
-the generated module that is added to `@Component` annotation has not created yet.
-So to get rid
-of the Java stubs generation step we have to make the `Component` a java interface.
-In this case
-`Boring Yuri`'s dagger processor will be able to produce the module file before the `Component`
-is compiled.
-There is an open [issue][GH-7] for this.

 When you have the generated `dagger` module included in your application component, you may enjoy
 your injectable `Uri` factories: